CSS options for specific components

 To see which components allow custom styling, see our component set on our github.

-A component that calls upon the 'includeStyling' class, will allow the unified component styles CSS functionality to apply to the component, this also applies for custom components.
+A component that calls upon the 'includeStyling' class, will allow the unified component styles CSS functionality to apply to the component, this also applies to custom components.

 The include styling tag:className={includeStyling()}